 - Nitrux/public – Public channel.

-There may be software that you wish to have on your system that is currently not available as an AppImage.
+You may wish to have software on your system that is currently not available as an AppImage.
 While you are more than welcome to submit a bug and wait for someone else to package the software you want, you can also improve and contribute to the community by packaging software.
 If you’re interested in learning to package software, feel free to visit the AppImage documentation here.

 We’re always looking to improve our systems, mainly when they’re not functioning as expected.
 By reporting bugs, you improve the system not only for you but for all Nitrux users.

-Your donations help fund various needs of the project.
-Everyone can contribute to Nitrux whether you are a coder or a community builder.
-But if you would instead contribute by directly donating money, we are happy to accept that as well.
+Your support can fund various needs of the project.
+Everyone can contribute to Nitrux, whether you are a coder or a community builder.
+But if you would instead contribute by directly donating money, we are happy to accept that.

 Any trademarks or logos used on this site are the property of their respective owners.